Different Window Styles

 Traditionally the original casement windows, flush windows are a marginally different window design where the sash (the moveable panel of the window) fits flat within the window profile without having any protruding areas.
 Modern flush windows contain a lip, where one window panel will protrude out out of the frame, although the window frame itself will not protrude out at all.
 Flush windows can be slightly more expensive than casement windows despite using the same mechanisms to function; many people still choose to purchase them over casement windows as they are perceived as more aesthetically appealing, especially on older properties.

 Some homeowners whose properties are very old may also choose to replace their old flush windows with new ones that uses the same materials, – such as timber – as this conserves the property’s cultural heritage, normally dedicated within a conservation area.
 If you are looking for new windows with a rustic design, however, without the tenuous nature of using timber frames, we at Trendguard supply flush windows using modern building materials which can be traditionally designed; recreating the exact appearance and texture of varnished wood.

 Our tilt-and-turn windows are designed for the sophisticated modern home.
 As opposed to using hinges to open a window, tilt-and-turn windows are another range of different window styles which can be opened both vertically, horizontally and either from the inside of the room or to the outside.
 Depending on where the hinges are fixed, these windows are referred to as awning windows, (if they are hinged at the top) and hoppers (if they are hinged at the bottom).

-You can book a free quote today for flush windows by clicking here.
+You can book a free quote today for Tile and Turn windows by clicking here.